Skip to main content

 A single T cell (red) infected by numerous, spheroid shaped HIV particles (yellow).
 (Source: National Institute of Allergy and Infectious Diseases, 2012.)

-After the initial infection and without treatment, the virus continues to multiply, and over a period of time (which can be ten years or longer), common opportunistic infections (OIs) begin to take advantage of the body’s very weak immunity.
-Common OIs can be life-threatening and may include:
+After the initial infection and without treatment, the virus continues to multiply, and over a period of time (which can be 10 years or longer), common opportunistic infections (OIs) begin to take advantage of the body’s very weak immunity.
+When an opportunistic infection occurs, the person has developed acquired immunodeficiency syndrome (AIDS).
+Today, OIs are less common in people with HIV because of effective treatment (CDC, 2021a).

 Origin and Strains of HIV